Raj-Sanjay-Shah/raj-sanjay-shah_1.github.io/index.md

 I'm a final year undergraduate student at Birla Institute of Technology and Science, Pilani, India.
 My interest lies in building machine learning systems for cyberthreat intelligence and digital forensics.
-I have been actively working on Bitcoin Blockchain Data Analtics with [Professor Ashutosh Bhatia](https://www.bits-pilani.ac.in/pilani/ashutoshbhatia/profile) and on social network mining with [Professor Vinti Agarwal](https://www.bits-pilani.ac.in/pilani/vintiagarwal/Research).
+I have been actively working on Bitcoin Blockchain Data Analytics with [Professor Ashutosh Bhatia](https://www.bits-pilani.ac.in/pilani/ashutoshbhatia/profile) and on social network mining with [Professor Vinti Agarwal](https://www.bits-pilani.ac.in/pilani/vintiagarwal/Research).

 ## Publications and submitted manuscripts